microsoft/MRDL_Unity_PeriodicTable/README.md

 # Mixed Reality Design Labs
-This repo is where Microsoft's Windows Mixed Reality Design team publishes examples and explorations.
-The goal is to inspire creators and help them to build Mixed Reality experiences.
-We share sample app projects here that demonstrate how to use various types of common controls and patterns in Mixed Reality.
-Find out details about common controls and sample apps on https://developer.microsoft.com/en-us/windows/mixed-reality/design
+This repo is where Microsoft's Windows Mixed Reality Design team publishes sample apps and experiments.
+Find out details on https://developer.microsoft.com/en-us/windows/mixed-reality/periodic_table_of_the_elements

-# Supported Unity version: 2017.1.0f3
-The current supported version of Unity is [**Unity 2017.1.0f3**](https://unity3d.com/get-unity/download?thank-you=update&download_nid=47505&os=Win).
-If you are looking to have support for previous versions of Unity please check under **[Releases](https://github.com/Microsoft/MRDesignLabs_Unity/releases)**.

 # Periodic Table of the Elements
+Periodic Table of the Elements is a open-source sample app from Microsoft's Mixed Reality Design Labs.
+With this project, you can learn how to layout an array of objects in 3D space with various surface types using [Object Collection](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit-Examples/UX/Readme/README_ObjectCollection.md).
+Also learn how to create objects that respond to the standard inputs from HoloLens and Immersive headset's motion controllers, using  [Interactable Object](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/master/Assets/HoloToolkit-Examples/UX/Readme/README_InteractableObjectExample.md).
+You can use this project's components to create your own mixed reality app experiences.

 <img src="https://github.com/Microsoft/MRDesignLabs_Unity_PeriodicTable/blob/master/External/ReadMeImages/PeriodicTable_Hero.jpg" alt="Periodic Table of the Elements">

-Periodic Table of the Elements is a open-source sample app from Microsoft's Mixed Reality Design Lab.
-With this project, you can learn how to layout an array of objects in 3D space with various surface types using Object collection.
-Also learn how to create interactable objects that respond to standard inputs from HoloLens.
-You can use this project's components to create your own mixed reality app experiences.
+# Supported Unity version: 2017.2.0P1-MRTP4
+The current supported version of Unity is [**Unity 2017.2.0p1-MRTP4**](http://beta.unity3d.com/download/b1565bfe4a0c/UnityDownloadAssistant.exe).
+If you are looking to have support for previous versions of Unity please check under **[Releases](https://github.com/Microsoft/MRDesignLabs_Unity/releases)**.

 # Technical Details